Deprecation: resource_name declaration without provides (CHEF-31)

 error and dependent upon the parse order of the resources in the cookbook

-for it to become apparent, and could not be easily detected or remedied.
+for it to become apparent, and hindered detection and remediation.

 The solution eventually adopted in Chef Infra Client 16.2 was to require